Core Module Information

 LO1: Identify and apply the basic legal principles underlying the real estate and construction sectors.

-LO4: Implement resolution strategies and resolve disputes in the construction and property sectors
+LO4: Critically appraise and communicate basic dispute resolution strategies for construction and property sectors

 Full Details of Teaching and Assessment